What does an IQ score of 130 mean?

 - Domain-specific knowledge

 These traits correlate weakly or not at all with IQ.
+This is why the relationship between IQ and life success is more nuanced than the number alone suggests.

 What now?